spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

 ## Validate

-Use the following steps to validate the image registry configuration.

-1. Open a terminal session that has network access to the PCG cluster.
+1. Open a terminal session with a network access to the PCG cluster.

 2. Configure kubectl to use the kubeconfig file for the PCG cluster.
 Use the following command to configure kubectl.
    Refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) for guidance on configuring